-- 1. Open the vehicle hood. - 2.
-Remove the trim panel from the driver side of the vehicle. - 3.
-Gently pull the cable to release the charge plug. - 4.
+- 3. Gently pull the cable to release the charge plug. - 4.
 Remove the charge plug from the charge port. - 5.
-Replace the trim panel. - 6.
+Replace the trim panel and secure the clips. - 6.
 Close the hood.

 Store the Vehicle

 Be careful when storing a damaged Rivian electric vehicle after an accident or fire.
 Be sure to secure it when you park it.